 It is important to use the correct DC wire to achieve maximum efficiency from the system and reduce fire hazards associated with overheating.
 Always keep your wire runs as short as practical to help prevent low voltage shutdowns and keep the DC breaker from nuisance tripping (or open fuses) because of increased current draw.
 See Table 2-1 to select the required minimum DC wire size (and corresponding overcurrent device) based on your inverter model.
 The cable sizes listed in Table 2-1 for your inverter model are required to reduce stress on the inverter, minimize voltage drops, increase system efficiency, and ensure the inverter's ability to surge heavy loads.

-If the distance from the inverter to the battery bank is greater than 5 feet (1.5 m), the DC wire will need to be increased.
+If the distance from the inverter to the battery bank is greater than 1.5 m (5 feet), the DC wire will need to be increased.
 Longer distances cause an increase in resistance, which affects the performance of the inverter.
-Continue to use the overcurrent device previously determined from Table 2-1, and then refer to Table 2-2 to determine the minimum DC wire size needed for various distances based on your inverter model.
+Using the overcurrent device previously determined from Table 2-1, refer to Table 2-2 to determine the minimum DC wire size needed for various distances-based on vour inverter model.